Impact

 Risk and Exploitability

-The CVSS score is medium, but the exact value is not provided; the EPSS score is not available, so the exploitation likelihood is unknown.
+The CVSS score is 8.8, indicating high severity.
+The EPSS score is < 1%, suggesting a low likelihood of exploitation.
 The vulnerability is not listed in the CISA KEV catalog.
 Based on the description, it is inferred that the likely attack vector involves a remote attacker delivering a malicious web page that forces a user to engage in specific UI interactions with the Omnibox.
 The user must visit the page while running the affected Chrome version; the exploit requires user interaction but could lead to arbitrary code execution if the heap corruption is successfully triggered.

 OpenCVE Enrichment